daypack-dev/daypack-lib/README.md

       buckets with larger even splits

-  - E.g. "I want to exercise 5 hours, split it evenly across next 7 days, boundaries being 1pm-5pm of each day, and then shift"
+  - E.g. "I want to exercise 5 hours, split it evenly across next 7 days, boundaries being 1pm-5pm of each day"

     - If one day ends up being too full to be used, then Daypack splits across 6 days instead, and so on